Lo de las redes sociales y los menores de 16 (y los tecnobrós)

 Anuncio del modem Hayes Smartmodem 2400

-Sí, amigas, 1986 es el año de volar a 2400 baudios, no a los «viejos».
+Sí, amigas, 1986 es el año de volar a 2400 baudios, no a los «viejos» 1200.
 Casi dos kilobits y medio, sí. ¿Recordáis la tortura que es tener cobertura «solo» 4G y descargar cosas a pocos megabits?
 (Pero no os emocionéis: no todas las líneas telefónicas de la época soportaban esa barbaridad de velocidad.)

 Y seguimos mirando anuncios, con un momento histórico: ¡el primer anuncio que vemos de Windows!